What Is Customer Success?7 Mar 2022

 Back to the Roots

 The success factor here is that you are not paying for advertising.
 Your customers enjoy your products so much that they are happy to serve as a public endorsement for you.
-But it was quite a simple process whereby consumers consumed a product, gained satisfaction from it, and want to share that information and become a part of a trend.
+But it was quite a simple process whereby consumers used a product, gained satisfaction from it, and want to share that information and become a part of a trend.
 When they caught on, trends were liable to snowball – a pre-internet version of going viral if you like.
-Nowadays this can be anything from “likes” on social media to reviews on Amazon or Tripadvisor, product photos on Instagram and so on.
+Nowadays this can be anything from “likes” on social media to reviews on Amazon or G2, photos on Instagram and so on.

 The Shift to a Subscription Culture

 There is a difference between simpler Fast Moving Consumer Goods (FMCG) and more sophisticated products and services that requires a degree of learning and engagement, before you can fully reap the benefits.
 Lots of FMCG products are easily accessible and offer instant gratification (for example buying and eating a chocolate bar) so it’s not hard to assess that customer satisfaction.

 Many FMCG and other goods also operate under a subscription basis.
 For example, for my printer at home I pay a monthly fee to print up to 100 pages per month, and my ink cartridges come for free.
 The paid for apps on my phone as also run on a monthly or annual payment plan.
 In ever increasing environments, businesses are encouraging us to pay for subscriptions rather than outright ownership.
 Many software services nowadays operate on an ongoing subscription basis – this is projected to be the main payment model by 2023.

 Acquisition vs Retention